This post is also available in: Italiano (Italian)

 My travel philosophy is very eclectic.

 I have traveled both with company and often solo.
 I tend to be a planner, I love to study and design the trip by looking for information.
-But I am always ready for changes of plans and unforeseen events, in fact I almost seem to be looking for them and I don’t know if I have learned to deal with them serenely by dint of finding them or if instead it is just my character or who knows my destiny that makes me find them and overcome them, often (not always) having fun.
+But I am always ready for schedule changes and unexpected events.
+In fact, I almost seem to seek them out, and I don’t know if I have learned to deal with them peacefully by dint of finding them or if it is just my character.
+Finally, it could be that it is my fate to make me find them and overcome them, often (not always) enjoying myself.

-I really like to move around by public transportation, both because it is the best way to get to know people and customs and to save some money.
-I prefer an extra trip and give up certain conveniences, especially for lodging, while I spare no expense for any attractions and food of which I only consider the local (almost always).
+I really like to move around by public transportation.
+It’s the best way to get to know people and customs.
+But also one of the best ways to save some money.
+I prefer an extra trip and give up certain conveniences, especially for lodging.

 Meetings and times